 Paklenica National Park is one of Croatia’s most impressive natural areas.
 It is located just a short drive from Zadar at the foot of the Velebit Mountains.
 The park is best known for its dramatic canyons.
 Especially Velika Paklenica and Mala Paklenica, with towering cliffs, dense forests, and crystal-clear streams.

-It’s also a beautiful place for hiking.
+Paklenica National Park is also a beautiful place for hiking.
 Along the main trail, about 6 km in, you’ll find a small restaurant where you can enjoy whatever is on the menu that day.
+We hiked until here and then returned.
+But if you have more time or want to do longer hikes, it’s all possible here.

 There is a small entrance fee to access the national park (€4,75 for an adult).